rome/tools/website/docs/introduction/commands.md

 ?
 Project name:
 ```

 After this you have a choice of whether you want to enable linting and formatting.
+You can move between the choices with the arrow keys.
+Check and uncheck a box with the `space` key.

 ```bash
  Welcome to Rome!